Global Wholesale Foreign Exchange Dealing Disclosures

 1. Dealing as principal – The Bank undertakes FX dealing as principal for its own account as a dealer or market-maker.
 The Bank will treat each counterparty as principal including where the counterparty acts as agent for another principal.
 When acting in a principal capacity, the Bank acts as an arm's length party to transactions with its counterparties.
 This means that the Bank does not act as agent, fiduciary, financial advisor or in any similar capacity on behalf of a counterparty and thus does not undertake any of the duties that an entity acting in such a capacity would ordinarily perform, unless otherwise explicitly agreed in writing with a counterparty.

 2. No recommendations or advice – The Bank's FX sales and trading personnel and eFX electronic solutions do not serve as brokers or agents to a counterparty and accordingly any statements (including, for example, any statements relating to market colour and trading ideas) made by, or communicated through, them should not be construed as recommendations or advice.
-A counterparty is expected to evaluate the appropriateness of any transaction based on the counterparty's own facts and circumstances and its assessment of the transaction's merits.
+A counterparty should evaluate the appropriateness of any transaction based on the counterparty's own facts and circumstances and its assessment of the transaction's merits.

 Conflicts of interest arising from the Bank's wholesale FX activities